USEPA/WNTR/documentation/disaster_models.rst

 .. note::
    The power outage is added to the WaterNetworkModel as a Rule.
-   If the WaterNetworkModel includes Controls that impact pumps, it is recommended that those Controls are converted to Rules using to ensure that the power outage is evaluated in a consistent manner.
+   If the WaterNetworkModel includes Controls that impact pumps, it is recommended that those Controls are converted to Rules
+   to ensure that the power outage is evaluated in a consistent manner.
    The method :class:`~wntr.network.model.WaterNetworkModel.convert_controls_to_rules`
    converts all Controls to Rules, with an option input argument to set priority.